International School of Helsinki: Authorization

-ISH became the first school in Finland fully authorised to offer all three of the International Baccalaureate Programme: the Primary Years Programme (PYP), the Middle Years Programme (MYP), and the Diploma Programme in November 2005.
+ISH became the first school in Finland fully authorized to offer all three of the International Baccalaureate Programme: the Primary Years Programme (PYP), the Middle Years Programme (MYP), and the Diploma Programme in November 2005.

 The school's strategic plan, the philosophies of the International Baccalaureate Programmes, along with the Finnish education regulations and the standards set forth by the accrediting agencies mentioned above all contribute to the structure and operation of ISH.

 Structure

-The school has approximately 415 students of whom some 28% are Finnish nationals.
+The school has approximately 500 students of whom some 28% are Finnish nationals.
 The rest of the school's population is made up of different nationalities.
 The school is divided into two sections: